-‘RHOA’ Star Nene Leakes And Husband Gregg Reportedly Thinking Of Divorce
+‘RHOA’ Star NeNe Leakes And Husband Gregg Reportedly Thinking Of Divorce

 He said that his wife also played a part in the instability of their relationship, adding that neither he nor NeNe was perfect.
 Gregg blamed himself for causing most of the problems.

-They are currently sleeping in separate rooms and have enlisted the services of a marriage counselor.
+They are currently sleeping in separate rooms, and have enlisted the services of a marriage counselor.

 At the reunion, Andy Cohen grilled the pair about their current troubles, according to The Blast.
 Cohen asked NeNe if Gregg had confronted her about revealing too much information about their relationship.